8.152 IOR — Bitwise logical or

 Arguments:

-IThe type shall be INTEGER or a boz-literal-constant.
+IThe type shall be INTEGER, UNSIGNED or a boz-literal-constant.

-JThe type shall be INTEGER with the same kind type parameter as I or a boz-literal-constant.
+JThe type shall be the same type as I with the same kind type parameter or a boz-literal-constant.
 I and J shall not both be boz-literal-constants.

 Return value:

 The return type is INTEGER with the kind type parameter of the arguments.
-A boz-literal-constant is converted to an INTEGER with the kind type parameter of the other argument as-if a call to INT — Convert to integer type occurred.
+A boz-literal-constant is converted to an INTEGER or UNSIGNED with the kind type parameter of the other argument as-if a call to INT — Convert to integer type or UINT – Convert to UNSIGNED type, respectively, occurred.

 Specific names: